The person at the center of this case

 Start here

-What documentation exists showing the flow of $100 million in investor funds and Robinson's personal expenditures?
+What documentation exists showing the flow of $100 million through QYU Holdings accounts?

-Darren Anthony Robinson is wanted for operating QYU Holdings, an alleged international investment fraud scheme that raised approximately $100 million from investors worldwide between 2015 and June 2023.
-Rather than trading foreign currency as promised, Robinson allegedly ran a Ponzi-style operation using new investor funds to pay earlier investors and finance his personal lifestyle.
-A federal arrest warrant was issued on January 11, 2024, and Robinson remains at large with known ties to Panama, the United Arab Emirates, and Colombia.
+Darren Anthony Robinson is wanted for operating QYU Holdings, an alleged international investment fraud scheme that defrauded an estimated $100 million from investors across the United States, Canada, Panama, and other countries between 2015 and June 2023.
+Rather than trading in foreign currency markets as promised, Robinson allegedly operated a Ponzi-style scheme, using new investor funds to pay earlier investors and finance his personal lifestyle.
+A federal arrest warrant was issued on January 11, 2024, in the Eastern District of Michigan, and Robinson remains at large with known ties to Panama, the United Arab Emirates, and Colombia.

 Try asking